imbcmdth/reservoir/README.markdown

 myReservoir => [2, 4, 7] // This can be any random subset of myData
 ````

+As we can see, one important property of the Reservoir is that the order of the input is preserved.

 ### Intermediate

 Since, `Reservoir.pushSome` operates much like the real `Array.push` we can pass `pushSome` more than one parameter and each one will be pushed in order.
 That means we can make the previous example more succinct by using `Function.apply`: